frslabs/octus-ios/README.md

   | Document.IMG_H | CROP          |      2          |
   | Document.IMG_V | CROP          |      2          |

-   Note: In case of MRTD, DocumentSide = 2 only appicable for Indian passport with address
+   Note: In case of MRTD, DocumentSide = 2 only applicable for Indian passport with address

 ## Help